pars3c/dev-to-data-science/README.md

 Simple concepts explained with math and algorithms so don't worry.
 I shall guide you into the night, you shall prevail.

-1. Basic Statistics 101 (Mean, Variance, Standart Deviation)
+ * Basic Statistics 101 (Mean, Variance, Standart Deviation)

-2. Distributions and types of probability
+ * Distributions and types of probability

-s
+ * Data Pre-processing

+ * Model Creation

+ * Clustering

+ * Error Metrics